 “Mini” Dubia roaches are tiny, but they pack a big nutritional punch!
-These diminutive creatures contain some serious nutrition for your animals.
+These diminutive feeders contain serious big nutrition for your animals.

-At about 3/16-inch and about a week or so old, Minis are the smallest and youngest Dubia nymph.
-However, although small, they contain all the nutrients as their older and larger Dubia nymph peers.
-In fact, they have even more.
+At about 3/16-inch and a week or so old, Minis are the smallest and youngest of our Dubia roach nymphs.
+Though small, they contain all the same nutrients as their older and larger peers.
+In fact, they may even have more.

-Because they have to double in size in the next few weeks, Mini Dubia exoskeletons are soft and thin.
-This means that ounce-for-ounce, they have more nutrition than older roaches with thicker, more developed shells.
-In addition, roaches are born with extra nutritional reserves designed to carry them through potential scarcity in the first few weeks of their lives.
-Dubia roach Minis have these reserves, and this is a huge plus for the hatchlings, babies, and other small animals that feed on them.
-They too are growing and have higher nutritional needs.
-They also have tender digestive systems that may not be ready for the tougher exoskeletons typically found on older insects.
+Because Mini Dubia roaches have to double in size in the next few weeks, their exoskeletons are thin and flexible.
+This means ounce-for-ounce they have more nutrition than older roaches with thicker, more developed shells.
+In addition, roaches are born with extra nutritional reserves designed to carry them through any scarcity they may face in the first few weeks of life.
+Minis have these reserves, and this is a huge plus for the hatchlings, babies, and other small animals that feed on them.
+They too are growing and have higher nutritional needs, and they tend to also have more tender digestive systems that may not be ready for the tougher exoskeletons typical of other insects.

 While small, Minis are larger than small crickets in the pinhead to ⅛-inch range.
 They grow very fast, so their size may vary somewhat from roach to roach and batch to batch.
 However, they generally measure under a quarter inch.
 By weight, they are about half the size of our quarter inch Dubia nymphs, as they tend to be much flatter.